Common Backyard Birding Mistakes to Avoid

 Bird feeders with dry seed should be cleaned monthly.
 Hummingbird feeders should be cleaned weekly.
 Cleaning feeders regularly helps prevent bacteria that can be harmful to birds.
 If there is any moisture from rain or snow, feeders should be cleaned more often.
-Clean feeders with hot soapy water or a Seeds should be changed regularly in feeders if birds don’t eat it.
-Change the seed in a dry seed feeder every 5-7 days to avoid mold, bacteria, or bugs in the feeders.
-It is important to keep birds safe by avoiding harmful bacteria growth.
-Birds will also sometimes avoid feeders that are dirty, so keep things clean to attract your favorite species!t bleach to 9 parts water to get rid of bacteria, fungi, and mold.
+Clean feeders with 9 parts water to 1 part bleach weekly outdoors.
+Change the seed in a dry seed feeder every 5-7 days to avoid mold, bacteria, or bugs in the feeders and always wash your hands after handling bird supplies and feeders.

 4. Not Feeding the Birds in the Winter

 Birds need food and water all year long, in all areas of the U.S.!
 While some birds migrate, there are still species that stick around.
 Some birds become reliant on their regular food sources and favorite yards.
 Change the type of food you provide seasonally, but never put away the feeders for the winter.
 During the colder months, natural food sources are more limited.
 Similarly, they need more protein during cold months from food like suet or fruit and nut blends for energy to stay warm.